[Coronavirus] EU must avoid virus 'nationalism', Macron says

 His approach came in contrast to US president Donald Trump, who banned nationals from 26 EU states on Wednesday from coming to the US in order to combat what he called a "foreign virus".

-Trump's move caused "panic" by many Americans in Europe who started buying flights to go home immediately in case all journeys across the Atlantic were banned and it aggravated a run on airline shares, the Reuters news agency reported.
+Trump's move caused "panic" among many Americans in Europe, who started buying flights to go home immediately in case all journeys across the Atlantic were banned, and it aggravated a run on airline shares, the Reuters news agency reported.

 Saudi Arabia also banned flights from Europe, though the UK did not.